Yash-Bandal/DeltaX-Bootcamp/SQL/01_database_design_and_normalization/Notes/01_Designing/06_Database_Design-For_Custom_Fields.md

 This reduces duplicate attribute names and improves consistency.

 ### Advantages
+- Additional data validation compared to EAV
+- Less need for additional functions to transform data
+- Highly flexible than EAV
 - Better normalization
 - Saves storage
 - Easier to manage attributes